thelonehegelian/c-compiler/README.md

-# c-compiler
-A c compiler written in python
+A c compiler written in python (just for fun)

 - [x] Lexer